erlotinib (Oral route)

 Precautions While Using erlotinib

 It is very important that your doctor check your progress at regular visits to make sure erlotinib is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Using erlotinib while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
-You should continue to use birth control for at least 14 days after your last dose.
+You should continue to use birth control during treatment and for 1 month after your last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 It is important that you talk to your doctor right away if you have severe or continuing diarrhea, nausea, loss of appetite, or vomiting.